pattonsgirl/CEG3120/Projects/Project5/README.md

     - How to pull container image from DockerHub repository
     - How to run container from image
       - Note the differences between using the `-it` flag and the `-d` flags and which you would recommend once the testing phase is complete
-    - How to verify that the container is successfully serving the web applicatio
+    - How to verify that the container is successfully serving the web application
 4. Scripting Container Application Refresh
     - Description of the bash script
     - How to test / verify that the script successfully performs its taskings